 Yohannes Abraham, Class of 1999

-After graduating from Westminster School, Yohannes graduated from Thomas Jefferson High School for Science and Technology, then attended undergraduate classes at Princeton University.
-He went on to earn a JD at Yale University.
-Johannes worked on the Obama-Biden 2012 campaign by managing engagement in key swing states, and following President Obama’s second inauguration, he worked for the White House administration.
-Johannes is currently the Special Assistant to the President and Chief of Staff for the Office of Public Engagement and the Office of Intergovernmental Affairs.
+After graduating from Westminster School, Yohannes graduated from Thomas Jefferson High School for Science and Technology, then attended undergraduate classes at Yale University.
+He went on to earn a JD at Harvard Business School, Yohannes worked on the Obama-Biden 2008 & 2012 campaigns by managing engagement in key swing states, and he worked for the White House administration.
+Yohannes is currently the Special Assistant to the President and Chief of Staff for the Office of Public Engagement and the Office of Intergovernmental Affairs.

 Yohannes recently invited Mr. Glover, Ms. Glazier, Mrs. Schuler, Mrs. O’Drudy, and Mr. Miller to have lunch with him at the White House.
 They are delighted to report that he continues to be as charming, good-natured and genuine as he was during his time at Westminster.
 We at Westminster are proud of what Yohannes has already achieved and glad that he still credits his Westminster educational experience as the most influential in his life.